 This is a news service only and the reports are unchecked.
 All records submitted via the "Submit record" page will be sent to the Bulletin Bird Notes Compiler and entered onto the DOS database even if they do not appear here.
 Please note that for obvious reasons we do not publish sightings of rare breeders such as Little Ringed Plover during the breeding season (unless obvious migrants)

-For more reports please see Rod Key's Page
+For more reports please see The Recorder's Page

 The News Archive is available here